-If CT or MRI scans indicate the presence of a brain tumor, the person will be referred to a specialist in brain surgery (a neurosurgeon).
-If one is available in the area, the person may also be referred to a specialist in the chemotherapeutic treatment of brain tumors (a neuro-oncologist).
+If CT or MRI scans indicate the presence of a brain tumor, the person will be referred to brain surgery (a neurosurgeon).
+If one is available in the area, the person may also be referred to a specialist in radiation therapy called a radiation oncologist, and a medical oncologist if they specialize in the chemotherapeutic treatment of brain tumors (a neuro-oncologist).

 The next step in diagnosis is confirmation that the person has cancer in the brain.
 A small sample of the tumor (a biopsy) is taken to identify the type of tumor and the grade of the tumor.

 - The most widely used technique for obtaining a biopsy is a surgical procedure called a craniotomy.
 The skull is opened, usually with the intention of removing the whole tumor if possible.
 A biopsy is then taken from the tumor.

 - If the surgeon is unable to remove the entire tumor, a small piece of the tumor is removed.